The integrality conjecture and the cohomology of preprojective stacks

-This enables us to prove a generalisation of Theorem \ref{purityThm} incorporating stability conditions.
-In Section \ref{BC} we combine all of the previous ideas in the paper in order to prove Theorems \ref{PoinThm} and \ref{2dint}. \smallbreak Finally in Section \ref{CoHASec} we explore interactions between our purity result and the study of cohomological Hall algebras with extra equivariant parameters.
-The idea here is a familiar observation: purity of mixed Hodge structures implies degeneration of spectral sequences.
-The result sheds some further light on the relation between the cohomological Hall algebra associated by Kontsevich and Soibelman to the pair $(\tilde{Q},\tilde{W})$ in \cite[Sec.7]{COHA}, and the cohomological Hall algebra structure on the equivariant Borel--Moore homology of the zeros of the moment map introduced by Schiffmann and Vasserot in \cite[Sec.4]{ScVa12}.
-In particular, via cohomological DT theory we prove (a generalisation of) Conjecture 4.4 of \cite{ScVa12}, stating that the Schiffmann-Vasserot cohomological Hall algebra for an arbitrary finite quiver $Q$ is naturally a subalgebra of an elementary shuffle algebra. \medbreak
+This enables us to prove a generalisation of Theorem \ref{purityThm} incorporating stability conditions. \smallbreak In \S\ref{BC} we use this second support lemma to prove Theorems \ref{PoinThm} and \ref{2dint}.
+Then in \S\ref{AppKac} we use the PBW isomorphism in order to relate restricted Kac polynomials to hypercohomology of restrictions of BPS sheaves, and prove Theorem \ref{rkacp}. \smallbreak In Sections \S \ref{CoHASec} and \ref{CoHASec2} we explore the implications of purity for the structure of the cohomological Hall algebra $\Coha_{\Pi_Q}$ built out of $\HO_c(\Mst(\Pi_Q),\mathbb{Q})$.
+Firstly, in \S \ref{CoHASec} we use equivariant formality (a consequence of purity) to relate this Hall algebra to Hall algebras defined with extra equivariant parameters, introduced by letting a torus $T$ scale the arrows of $\tilde{Q}$.
+Then in \S \ref{CoHASec2} we prove (a generalisation of) Conjecture 4.4 of \cite{ScVa12}, stating that the cohomological Hall algebra $\Coha_{\tau,\Pi_Q}$ for an arbitrary preprojective algebra $\Pi_Q$, deformed by incorporating extra equivariant parameters, is naturally a subalgebra of an elementary shuffle algebra.
+With these results it becomes possible to perform concrete calculations in $\Coha_{\Pi_Q}$, and we finish with some example applications.
+In particular, we prove that the cohomological Hall algebra $\Coha_{\mathfrak{C}oh(\mathbb{A}^2)}$ of finite length coherent sheaves on $\mathbb{A}^2$, without any extra equivariant parameters, is \textit{not} commutative, and that the cohomological Hall algebra $\Coha_{\tau,\Pi_Q}$ can fail to be torsion free if $T$ is chosen to be one of certain bad 1-dimensional tori. \medbreak